phishdetect/phishdetect/README.md

     $ docker pull phishdetect/phishdetect

 Once the Docker image is created you can proceed building the binaries.

+Firstly, make sure you have Go 1.11+ installed.
+We require Go 1.11 or later versions because of the native support for Go Modules, which we use to manage dependencies.
+If it isn't available for your operating system of choice, we recommend trying [gvm](https://github.com/moovweb/gvm).

 Proceed cloning the Git repository:

     $ git clone github.com/phishdetect/phishdetect.git